sm-adil/html-css-code-notes/README.md

 # rit-hassan-code-notes

-Here we have all the code notes we'll be using during camp
+Here we have all the code notes we"ll be using during camp

 ## HTML (Hypertext Markup Language)

 - `!DOCTYPE html` Tells browser that the document beibg used is written in html5 syntax

-- `<html lang='en'>` Defines the begining and end of the html webpage. `lang` attribute defines the document language
+- `<html lang="en">` Defines the begining and end of the html webpage. `lang` attribute defines the document language

     ```
     <html>